the wausau school district education department

 - should have their culture represented in all curriculum areas.

-EDUCATORS - We believe that EL students:
+EDUCATORS - We believe that ML students:

 - have a right to professional educational services from qualified, caring, and accessible ESL staff